spcl/serverless-benchmarks/docs/platforms.md

 - A 12-month free trial with $300 credit to use with any Google Cloud services.
 - Always Free, which provides limited access to many common Google Cloud resources, free of charge.

-You need to create an account and add [service account](https://cloud.google.com/iam/docs/service-accounts) to permit operating on storage and functions.
+You need to create an account and add [service account](https://cloud.google.com/iam/docs/service-accounts) to permit operating on storage and functions.
 You have two options to pass the credentials to SeBS:

 - specify the project name nand path to JSON credentials in the config JSON file, see an example in `config/example.json`